The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 The Bruder microwave-activated eye compress maintains even moist heat for about 10 minutes, after short 20-second heating in the microwave.

 The MEDIBEADS filling absorbs moisture from the air when heated and releases this moisture immediately.
-It is a washable and reusable eye pad, safe for daily use – if necessary.
+It is a washable and reusable eye pad, safe for daily use.

 The Bruder was clinically proven to significantly improve comfortable contact lens wear time in people with CL-related dry eyes.

-Many people like to use it just before they go to bed, and it’s a nice way to fall asleep without eye irritation.
+Many people like to use it just before bed, and it’s a nice way to fall asleep without eye irritation.

 And this way you will avoid the few minutes of blurry vision you get as a result of the “melting” of your oil glands – releasing all kinds of dirt out of your eyes.